Berk000x/Valorant-Aim-Assist/README.md

 ## 💻 How SetWindowsHookEx() Works in Valorant
 Returning 1 after hooking the mouse will block it.
 However since Vanguard also hooks this function, it calls CallNextHookEx() after calling the function, preventing us from being able to return anything ourselves.
 However Vanguard doesn’t immediately call CallNextHookEx(), it first calls our function, giving us the opportunity to Sleep() during this time, which will freeze all mouse movement inputs.
-The downside to this is that if the sleep amount is set too high, it could potentially freeze other mouse inputs, such as clicks as well.

 ### ⚙️ Usage
 1. **Compile the Project**